vaginessa/dns-wiki/FAQ.md

 <a name="FAQ45"></a>
 ##### (45) I don't have the iptables binary on my phone, what can I do?
-> If you have netfilter enabled in your kernel and not have the iptables binary you can use the AFWall+ inbuild iptables (make sure you enabled it in the options), or use use another app (not recommend) like [Iptables (beta)](https://play.google.com/store/apps/details?id=com.mgranja.iptables).
+> If you have netfilter enabled in your kernel and not have the iptables binary you can use the AFWall+ inbuild iptables (make sure you enabled it in the options).